mike-works/modern-seo/README.md

-# SassTastic
+# SEOptimal

-A project companion for Sass training workships
+A project companion for SEO training workships

 To run: